 by Ryan Kooiman

-In the middle of what you thought was a routine headlight bulb replacement, have you ever unplugged the bulb and found a melted connector?
+In the middle of what you thought was a routine headlight bulb replacement, have you ever unplugged the bulb and found a melted harness (AKA connector)?
+Here are the causes, and how you fix the problem.

 In the past, the only solution available to technicians was replacing the connector with one similar to the failed part.
 This isn’t the most satisfying repair, because the technician must send the vehicle out the door and hope that the repair lasts as long as the original connector.